How to perform the devils press:

 - Follow through and kick the legs in (underneath)

 - Contract the gluteus maximus for a static hip hinge

 - Firm abs

-- Contract the gluteus maximus and hamstrings to pull the pelvis up with a rigid spine
+- Contract the gluteus maximus and hamstrings to pull the pelvis up

 - Follow through while swing snatching the dumbbells overhead (most popular version) otherwise